Jimmy Choo (fashion house): TowerBrook (2007-2011)

 The company was sold on February 7, 2007 to TowerBrook Capital Partners and Gala Capital.

 Jimmy Choo Limited was valued at £185 million, £170 million of which was paid upfront and £15 million in 2008 on performance.
 The £185 million valuation represented 2.2 times the sales and more than 10 times the operating profit of 2007.
 By selling its shares to TowerBrook, Lion Capital doubled its initial investment in two years.
 After the transaction, TowerBrook owned 65% to 70% of the company, Tamara Mellon was the second largest shareholder with a stake in the low teens (and a total annual compensation of £600,000: £300,00 in salary and £300,000 in benefits), Gala Capital the third largest with 10% and Robert Bensoussan the fourth largest shareholder.
 As part of the deal, Robert Bensoussan left the company in May 2007.

 Labelux (2011-2014)

 In 2011, it was sold to Labelux (which was integrated into its parent company, JAB Holding Company in July 2014) for £525.5 million.
 In 2012, the company hired ex-LVMH executive Pierre Denis as its CEO.
+Tamara Mellon left the business in 2011.

+Sandra Choi was appointed sole Creative Director in 2013, having been with the brand since 1996 when she was responsible for overseeing the design studio.

 As of late-2020, veteran Hannah Colman, who has been with the brand since inception, was named CEO.